AnasAber/drones_hackathon/README.md

 4-Supporting informed decision-making to improve monitoring efficiency and reduce operational costs.

 ## How It Works

-Loading Data: Drone bases and crop monitoring tickets are loaded from prepared datasets, representing real-world geographic locations and crop health indicators.
+1-Loading Data: Drone bases and crop monitoring tickets are loaded from prepared datasets, representing real-world geographic locations and crop health indicators.

-Configuring Scenarios: Users define scenarios by specifying parameters such as the number of drones per base or limiting the number of active bases.
+2-Configuring Scenarios: Users define scenarios by specifying parameters such as the number of drones per base or limiting the number of active bases.

-Running Simulations: For each scenario, the system assigns tickets to drones, calculates analytics, and produces interactive maps showing the operational status and coverage.
+3-Running Simulations: For each scenario, the system assigns tickets to drones, calculates analytics, and produces interactive maps showing the operational status and coverage.

-Multi-Day Operations: Unassigned tickets from a simulation day are carried forward to the next day, simulating continuous operations until all tickets are addressed or no further progress can be made.
+4-Multi-Day Operations: Unassigned tickets from a simulation day are carried forward to the next day, simulating continuous operations until all tickets are addressed or no further progress can be made.

 Results and Reporting: Detailed reports on drone utilization, task assignments, and scenario comparisons are generated and saved for review.

-Intended Users
+### Intended Users

 Agricultural planners and researchers focused on precision farming.

 Drone fleet managers and logistics coordinators.